-Last Updated on February 5, 2020
+Last Updated on January 9, 2024

-Bone metastasis or metastatic bone disease is said to occur when cancer cells from other parts of body spread to the bone.
-After lung and liver, bone is considered to be the third most common organ involved by metastases.
+Bone metastasis or metastatic bone disease is said to occur when cancer cells from other parts of the body spread to the bone.
+After lung and liver, bone is considered to be the third most common organ involved in metastases.
 In breast cancer, the bone is the second most common site for metastases.

 Metastases in the bone need early detection and aggressive management.

 The term metastasis refers to the spread of the cancer cells from their original or primary site to a different location in the body.
 It must be stressed that local invasive growth is not considered metastases but local spread or expansion of the tumor.

 Bone metastasis is also called metastatic bone cancer or secondary bone cancer [cancer that originates primarily in the bone is primary bone cancer).
 Typically bone metastasis originates in other tissues and then spreads to the bone though some primary bone tumors can metastasize to other bone.

 Following malignancies commonly spread to the bones

 Prostate cancer has the highest risk for bone metastasis followed by lung, renal, or breast cancer.

 Metastasis is the process by which cancer cells migrate throughout the body.
 Cells need to break away from the primary tumor and form a tumor at some other place in the body [secondary tumor].